Discover Sos_Scheduler_Yield: Explore 10 Perf Killer

 Make sure your SQL Server instance has enough CPU power to handle the workload you have.
 If CPU resources are frequently under-provisioned, keep an eye on CPU consumption and think about hardware improvements.

 To reduce context switching, carefully organize threads and processes in your program.
-Scheduler yields can be avoided by reducing the workload on the CPU and the number of threads and activities contending for CPU time.
+Scheduler yields can be avoided by reducing the CPU workload and the number of threads and activities contending for CPU time.

 Queries in Bulk